rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==
-= 1.1.1 =
+= 1.1.2 =
-Fix the false positive localhost checking bug.
+Added new filter to allow adding a custom filename for the transcoded files and replaced file_get_contents() with wp_remote_get() to have better server compatibility